Amazon warehouse workers overwhelmingly rejected a union. Now they may vote again

 The Retail, Wholesale and Department Store Union (RWDSU), which workers rejected joining earlier this year by a more than 2-1 margin, had said Amazon illegally threatened staff with reduced benefits and compromised the election’s integrity via a ballot collection box it secured outside the warehouse.

-The labor official's recommendation in support of a new election focused on problems with the collection box, a person familiar with the matter said.
-Reuters has not seen a copy of the recommendation.
+The labor official’s recommendation in support of a new election focused on problems with the collection box, a person familiar with the matter said.
+Reuters has not seen a copy of the recommendation, which a labor board official said may be released Tuesday.

 Amazon said it planned to appeal.